 Some people go to their own doctor for a sports physical; others have one at school.
 During school physicals, you may go to half a dozen or so "stations" set up in the gym; each one is staffed by a medical professional who gives you a specific part of the physical exam.

 If your school offers the exam, it's convenient to get it done there.
 But even if you have a PPE at school, it's a good idea to see your regular doctor for an exam as well.
 Your doctor knows you — and your health history — better than anyone you talk to briefly in a gym.

-If your state requires sports physicals, you'll probably have to start getting them when you're in ninth grade.
+If your state requires sports physicals, you'll probably have to start getting them when you're in seventh grade.
 Even if PPEs aren't required by your school or state, it's still smart to get them if you participate in school sports.
 And if you compete regularly in a sport before ninth grade, you should begin getting these exams even earlier.

 Getting a sports physical once a year is usually adequate.
 If you're healing from a major injury, like a broken wrist or ankle, however, get checked out after it's healed before you start practicing or playing again.

 You should have your physical about 6 weeks before your sports season begins so there's enough time to follow up on something, if necessary.
 Neither you nor your doctor will be very happy if your PPE is the day before baseball practice starts and it turns out there's something that needs to be taken of care before you can suit up.